sherzodcode/diary-API/readme.txt

 Today is Juma , Friday.
 Time is 14:35 i'm in station right now.
 Today's mission is deploy TODO list project to glitch server.
 Glitch is full of bugs.
 I dunno why but that shit can't see a prisma client in packgage json file.
+I need to check all of js code in glitch and fix them, when i go home

 ////////